stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 - *a* and *c* are always separated by at least two symbols.

 Write a negative 4-gram grammar for this language.
+**Caution:** This will be a big grammar.
+Try to write down all the 4-grams, and once you get sick of it, you can use a template like "xcyc where x and y are *a* or *b* or *c*" (this specific template is just an example, it isn't needed for the constraints above).

-Then write an equivalent negative grammar that mixes bigrams and 4-grams.
+Now that you are appropriately enraged, write an equivalent negative grammar that mixes bigrams, trigrams and 4-grams.
 Which one strikes you as a more direct description of the constraints above?
+Which one gave you less grief?
 :::

 ## Studying formalisms ~ studying language

+Let's take stock.
+We started out with some very profound questions: how can we describe the phonotactic laws we find in specific languages, and more generally, what separates a possible law of phonotactics from an impossible one?
+We have proposed $n$-gram grammars as a model of phonotactics.
+Even though they are very simple, they seem flexible enough to capture quite a lot of phonotactics.
+We quickly realized that bigrams are sometimes too short to state the relevant conditions, but it is easy to take a step up to trigrams or 4-grams.
+But we also saw that we sometimes need to use $n$-grams of different lengths, which seems quite a bit more complicated than grammars where all $n$-grams have the same length.
+But that is just a hunch, we do not know whether this is actually true.

 This isn't just a mathematical curiosity, it is a profound question about human cognition.
 If we take seriously the notion that negative $n$-gram grammar provide a model of phonotactics, then whatever knowledge a native speaker of English has about English phonotactics is in some sense similar to our negative $n$-gram models.
-Of course this involves numerous abstraction steps --- we should not expect MRIs and other tools of neuroscience to find anything like the *negative n-gram center* of the brain where words get broken down into their $n$-grams and each $n$-gram is checked for correctness.
+Of course this involves numerous abstraction steps --- we should not expect MRIs and other tools of neuroscience to find anything like the *negative $n$-gram center* of the brain where words get broken down into their $n$-grams and each $n$-gram is checked for correctness.
 But we are making a cognitive commitment that phonotactics involves reasoning steps comparable to those of a negative $n$-gram grammar and not something completely different, like keeping track of the number of consonants and penalizing words with an even number of consonants.
-That kind of "even-consonant filter" would be something completely unlike what the negative $n$-gram grammar are doing, and it would be a fundamental change to what we think is going on in a speaker's mind when they determine that, say, *kbinl* is not a possible word of English.
+That kind of "even-consonant filter" would be something completely unlike what the negative $n$-gram grammars are doing, and it would be a fundamental change to what we think is going on in a speaker's mind when they determine that, say, *kbinl* is not a possible word of English.

 But what about more innocuous changes like allowing $n$-grams of various lengths?
 Is that just a matter of notational convenience, or does it fundamentally change the model and hence the cognitive commitments that come from adopting this model?